 - Drop the red "+" sign to create the relationship

-- Change the color, weight, shape, pattern, and arrows of the relationship
+- set the Color of the relationship

-- Delete the relationship
+- set the Remove relationship

 Due to its high level of flexibility, the concept map allows you to freely customize its layout - move around topics and relationships, customize their orientation - while still maintaining the visual integrity of each element on the map.